TomasHubelbauer/webrtc-data-channel-demo/README.md

 In this demo, each peer is capable of being either and offerer or an answerer.
 The flows for both are intertwined.
 Less clear but more real-life.

 ![A screenshot of Google Chrome running the example](peer/screenshot.png)

+## Support

+This example is written using latest JavaScript features available in:

+- Chrome 63+
+- Firefox 58+

+It does not use anything else and runs off the `file` protocol.

 ## Contributing